 The average click-through-rate with Local Services Ads present was 3.03%.
 Before they were present, it was 3.22%.
 So overall, the click-through-rate declined.
 We defined click-through-rate as the total actions divided by the total discovery searches.

-Are Local Services Ads Stealing More Clicks on Mobile vs Desktop?
+Are Local Services Ads For Lawyers Stealing More Clicks on Mobile vs Desktop?